zhunui/acof/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 The demo files are:
-Script_gray.m for the fusion of two gray-scale images Script_color.m for the fusion of one gray-scale (anatomical) image and one color (functional) image.
+rungray.m for the fusion of two gray-scale images runcolor.m for the fusion of one gray-scale (anatomical) image and one color (functional) image.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%